Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 There is a great article here that explains and gives excellent examples of the <a class="external-link" target="_blank" rel=" noopener noreferrer" href="https://www.psychologyjunkie.com/the-childhood-wounds-of-every-enneagram-type/" >Enneagram's childhood wounds</a>.

-You do not have to specifically identify your childhood wound to find your type.
-Still, whatever your childhood was, it caused you to be sensitive to a specific emotion.
-Identifying that core emotion that affects you is the first step.
+You do not have to identify your childhood wound to find your type.
+Whatever your childhood was, it caused you to be sensitive to a specific emotion.

+The first step is to identify your core emotion.

-### Emotions Tangent
+### Sidebar on Emotions

-Identifying what core emotion affects you the most may seem overwhelming, but it might take more work than you think.
+Identifying what core emotion affects you the most may seem overwhelming, but it might take less work than you think.

+That is because emotions are complex, but they are not numerous.

 Click here if you would like to do <a href="/blog/experiment" >a quick experiment with regards to emotions</a>; otherwise, keep reading to help determine your type.

 ## Identifying your dominant core emotion

-The three core emotions in the Enneagram are anger, fear, and shame, which we will explain later.
-We all feel these emotions occasionally and do what we can to deal with them.
+The three core emotions in the Enneagram are anger, fear, and shame.

+We all feel these emotions occasionally, and we deal with them in different ways.
 But ask yourself which of these emotions comes up for you the most in daily life?
 You either

 - Feel that emotion and use it to motivate you